 - Every religion posits a creation myth, typically based on invoking God’s name and a few simple ingredients (e.g., dirt, mud, bone, blood, spit, semen, etc.) The mechanism by which these acts result in creation is never explained.
-The religion with a scientifically-valid creation myth is more likely to be the true religion, but creationism has been proven false, and all other creation myths have been similarly refuted.
+The religion with a scientifically-valid creation myth is the most likely to be the true religion, but Creationism has been proven false, and all other creation myths have been similarly refuted.

 - Teaching “salvation” through ritual acts and good works.

 - A pantheon which prominently feature a god and goddess (i.e., Mary).

 - A slain and risen god as the subject of a seasonal cycle of ritual dramas.